What Business Owners, Managers, and HR Professionals Need to Know About Their Duties Under ERISA

-Under most employee welfare benefits plans, the employer purchases, or allows its employees to purchase insurance coverage that provide benefits such as health benefits, life insurance, or long-term disability insurance.
-In many cases, probably the vast majority, the employer decides what insurance employees may be covered by, then the employers allows the insurance company to draft the details of the insurance policy.
+Under most employee welfare benefits plans, the employer purchases, or allows its employees to purchase insurance coverage that provides benefits such as health benefits, life insurance, or long term disability insurance.
+In many cases, probably the vast majority, the employer decides what insurance employees may be covered by, then the employers allow the insurance company to draft the details of the insurance policy.
 In many cases that insurance policy is the only document written that describes the benefits and what an employee has to do to receive the benefits.

 Because these policies are drafted by the insurance companies, the insurance company usually names the employer as the plan administrator.
 Or, in some cases, no plan administrator is named, which makes the employer the plan administrator by default.

 ERISA rules and case-law is very strict and in most places, only the plan administrator can be sued for failing to provide plan documents.
 Also, while the insurance company can be a fiduciary under ERISA, the employer, as plan administrator is also a fiduciary, and is equally responsible for giving employees complete and accurate information about their benefits, and what it takes to qualify for them.

 VII.
 Employers, as plan administrators, should have a good understanding of the application and appeal procedures under their employee benefits plans.